Qingyuan666/Telling-story-with-data/Final project.md

 # data source:
 https://www.education.pa.gov/DataAndReporting/Graduates/Pages/default.aspx
+In the dataset, it gives all counties in PA‘s public schools many metrics about the postsecondary education like graduate number, college number, non-degree number, and so on.
+I will use the data to present the students next eduction type proportion of PA and this situation compared among different counties.

 # Outline
 Summary: This project is trying to describe the high school graduates' post-education situation after high school in different counties in Pennsylvania in 2021-2022.
 The data storytelling will cover the entire post-high school education statistical performance of all the public high schools.